eventnetusa/eventnet/src/_work/owners.md

   * **1.5 million+** social media impressions
 content_section:
+  - text_block_markdown: >-
-  - text_block_markdown: "Owners.com partnered with EventNetUSA to bring its online, self-directed approach to home buying/selling to life via a Mobile Open House Tour.\nKey objectives of the Mobile Open House Tour were to attract consumer and media attention and provide a platform to support brand awareness and education of this new alternative to buying and selling a home.\n### A LOOK BEHIND THE SCENES\n* Transformed 53’ trailer into\_ Mobile Open House providing consumers the opportunity to navigate and learn about the Owners.com website * Hired, contracted and managed (1) Tour Manager, (1) Assistant Tour Manager, (3) Owners.com Product Specialists, (1) CDL-A Driver, and (140) local Brand Ambassadors who served as the face of Owners.com * Developed 4 month program executing 20 events across 7 markets.
-Tour routed to test a mix of event categories including lifestyle locations, medium and large events, Taste of events, and Arts Festivals"
+      Owners.com partnered with EventNetUSA to bring its online, self-directed approach to home buying/selling to life via a Mobile Open House Tour.
+Key objectives of the Mobile Open House Tour were to attract consumer and media attention and provide a platform to support brand awareness and education of this new alternative to buying and selling a home.

+      ### A LOOK BEHIND THE SCENES

+      * ### Transformed 53’ trailer into&nbsp; Mobile Open House providing
+      consumers the opportunity to navigate and learn about the Owners.com website

+      * Hired, contracted and managed (1) Tour Manager, (1) Assistant Tour Manager, (3) Owners.com Product Specialists, (1) CDL-A Driver, and (140)
+      local Brand Ambassadors who served as the face of Owners.com

+      * Developed 4 month program executing 20 events across 7 markets.
+Tour
+      routed to test a mix of event categories including lifestyle locations, medium and large events, Taste of events, and Arts Festivals
     single_image_block:
       single_image_path: /uploads/picture1.png
     double_image_block: